fuglaro/UmbyAndGlow/README.md

 ## Help

 Story dialog options:
-TEXT: pauses game
+* TEXT: pauses game
-TALK: stays in active play
+* TALK: stays in active play

 Coop requires 2 Thumbys connected via a Link cable.

+Please see (/help.md) for the main concept and code documentation.

 # Font by Auri
 Special thanks to Auri for the U&G 3x5 font designs, which is at the heart of the aesthetics of the whole game.